chrishar1990/upload-youtube/README.md

 ### Executing program
 * "file path and name of the file you want to give."
+'''
-''' python3 app.py --input'''
+python3 app.py --input
+'''

 * Example:
+  '''
-  '''python3 app.py --input /home/treeboy/upload-youtube/ocean.mp4'''
+  python3 app.py --input /home/treeboy/upload-youtube/ocean.mp4
+  '''

 *You can also download run install the Dockerfile and run it.